A residually finite analogue of Kegel's theorem on splitting automorphisms: Some properties of Tarski monsters

 \section{Some properties of Tarski monsters}

 We now collect the facts about Tarski monsters that will be needed in the sequel.
-In particular, all Tarski monsters appearing in this section are periodic, hence infinite, two generated simple $p$-groups.
+In particular, all Tarski monsters appearing in this section are periodic, hence infinite, two-generated simple $p$-groups.
 For the details of their construction, see \cite{Olshanskii1991}.